DataStax-Academy/datastax-vehicle-demo/README.md

 The application:

-1. Allows the user to track a vehicles movements per day.
+1. Allows the user to track a vehicles movements per day;
 2. Find all vehicles per tile.
 Tiles have 2 sizes.
-Tile1 is large, Tile2 is small.
+Tile1 is large, Tile2 is small;

-3. Find all vehicles within a given radius of any vehicle
+3. Find all vehicles within a given radius of any vehicle;
+4. Generate heatmap of the vehicle's locations.

 This version of code works with DSE 6.7 and above.
 For instructions on setup for DSE 5.1 & 6.0, check the `code-optimizations-5.1-and-6.0` branch.